 Calls are established using 256-bit TLS encryption and call video, audio, and media are protected by AES-128 encryption.

 All the files shared from your IDE are always shared via peer-to-peer and are end-to-end encrypted.
-The files can only be accessed by the call participants you are in.
+The files can only be accessed by the call participants you joined.
 No data touches our servers.

-We collect data about how our features are used and any errors users encounter for sole the purposes of making the services better.
+We collect data about how our features are used and any errors users encounter for the sole purpose of making the services better.